Tofacitinib - Treatment for Rheumatoid Arthritis, United States of America

-Tofacitinib (formerly tasocitinib) is an investigational janus kinase 3 inhibitor being developed by Pfizer as a treatment for the symptoms of rheumatoid arthritis.
+Xeljanz (tofacitinib) is a janus kinase (JAK) 3 inhibitor developed by Pfizer as a treatment for the symptoms of rheumatoid arthritis.

-The drug is also being studied for the treatment of a number of other diseases, including psoriasis and inflammatory bowel disease.
+The drug has been studied for the treatment of a number of other diseases, including psoriasis and inflammatory bowel disease.

-These deaths and the side effects of the drug could delay the anticipated approval of the drug to late 2012.
+These deaths and the side effects of the drug delayed the anticipated approval of the drug.
+In November 2012, Xeljanz was approved by the US Food and Drug Administration (FDA) for treating rheumatoid arthritis.

 Rheumatoid arthritis